Nick Maton Player Props: Tigers vs. Mariners

-Nick Maton -- 1-for-3 with a home run and two RBI in his most recent game -- will be in action for the Detroit Tigers against the Seattle Mariners, with George Kirby on the hill, on July 15 at 9:40 PM ET.
+Nick Maton -- hitting .200 with a home run, five walks and two RBI in his past 10 games -- will be in action for the Detroit Tigers against the Seattle Mariners, with Bryce Miller on the mound, on July 16 at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Mariners.
+He hit a home run while going 1-for-3 in his previous game against the Mariners.

 Nick Maton Game Info & Props vs. the Mariners